Jefferson-Morgan School District

-Jefferson-Morgan School District is a diminutive, rural, public school district located in Greene County, Pennsylvania.
+Jefferson-Morgan School District is a small, rural, public school district located in Greene County, Pennsylvania.
 It serves the boroughs of Jefferson, Rices Landing, and Clarksville.
 It also serves Jefferson and Morgan townships.
 Jefferson-Morgan School District encompasses approximately 47 sqmi.
 According to 2000 federal census data, it served a resident population of 6,142.
 By 2010, the District's population declined to 5,895 people. in 2010, the educational attainment levels for the population 25 and over were 87.0% high school graduates and 13.7% college graduates.
 In 2009, the District residents’ per capita income was $16,304, while the median family income was $38,728.
 In the Commonwealth, the median family income was $49,501 and the United States median family income was $49,445, in 2010.
 The school district reports 825 students in 2012.
 Whites make up 97% of the student body, blacks make up nearly 2%.
 The teacher-student ratio is 13:1.
 Thirty-seven percent of the students qualify for free or reduced-price lunch prices.
-"J-M" are also known for their many wins and loses against the Carmichaels Area School District.
+"J-M" is also known for their many wins and losses against the Carmichaels Area School District.

 Jefferson-Morgan School District operates two schools: Jefferson-Morgan Elementary School and Jefferson-Morgan Middle/Senior High School.
 The district is often referred to locally as "J-M" or "Jeff-Morgan."
 Jefferson-Morgan High school students may choose to attend Greene County Career and Technology Center for training in the construction and mechanical trades.
 The Intermediate Unit IU1 provides the District with a wide variety of services like specialized education for disabled students and hearing, speech and visual disability services and professional development for staff and faculty.